Get updates and action alerts from Friends of Animals by joining our email list.

 It also states that in adopting these plans, BLM has significantly increased the likelihood that future wild horse removals and fertility control treatments will be based on obsolete forage data and outdated appropriate management level data.

-BLM is proposing similar long-term roundup plans in several other herd management areas in other states.
+BLM has approved similar long-term roundup plans in several other herd management areas in other states.

 “The BLM felt more emboldened than ever because of the Trump administration to completely disregard the Wild Horse and Burro Act, which requires the agency to protect and manage wild free-roaming horses in a manner that is designed to achieve and maintain a thriving, natural ecological balance on public lands,” said Priscilla Feral, president of Friends of Animals.